bio-tools/biotoolsDocs/IFB_tools.rst

    The above diagram is intended to give a quick overview of the information requirement.
 Only the main types of tool and most important attributes are shown.
 The guidelines_ below cover everything in more detail, and go through the curation process in a step-by-step way.

+Tool types and bio.tools entries
+"""""""""""""""
+The scope of *bio.tools* is very broad, and includes 15 different `tool types <https://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#tool-type>`_, ranging from simple command-line tools to complex bioinformatics portals.

+Before you create any new *bio.tools* entries, you should carefully decide what new entries are required to adequately describe your tools.

 4. Describe your tools
 ----------------------